Real topological Hochschild homology via the norm and Real Witt vectors: Real Hochschild homology

 concentrated in degree $s=t=0$.
-By Proposition \ref{prop:HRBox} this is $\HR_0^{D_{2m}}(\underline{\pi}_0^{D_{2}}A).$ Since this is a first quadrant spectral sequence, we observe that
+By Proposition~\ref{prop:HRBox} this is $\HR_0^{D_{2m}}(\underline{\pi}_0^{D_{2}}A).$ Since this is a first quadrant spectral sequence, we observe that

-\end{proof} \begin{remark} Forthcoming work of Chloe Lewis constructs a B\"okstedt spectral sequence for Real topological Hochschild homology, which computes the equivariant homology of $\THR(A)$.
+\end{proof} \begin{remark} In~\cite{LewisC23}, Chloe Lewis constructs a B\"okstedt spectral sequence for Real topological Hochschild homology, which computes the equivariant homology of $\THR(A)$.
 The $E_2$-term of this spectral sequence is described by Real Hochschild homology, further justifying that $\HR$ is the algebraic analogue of THR. \end{remark}